About Us

 PLOs assessed: 3

 Process: A “community pulse” survey is administered by an outside reviewer to unearth and elevate actionable ideas for building programming at the Hubbard School that engages all students and creates a sense of belonging.
-The goals are to identify areas for cultural and environmental shifts within the Hubbard School and connect Hubbard School leaders to these insights & generate real commitments to accountability.
+The goals are to identify areas for cultural and environmental shifts within the Hubbard School and connect Hubbard School leaders to these insights, and generate real commitments to accountability.
 The survey results are shared with the faculty and the DEI committee.

 Closing the Loop

 The Hubbard School has a longstanding commitment to communicating assessment results to the faculty so that the results can have a meaningful impact on both its professional journalism and strategic communication curriculum.
-Starting in 2012, results of yearly outcome assessments of rotating skills courses were discussed yearly with instructors of those courses to address areas of concern.
+Starting in 2012, the results of yearly outcome assessments of rotating skills courses were discussed yearly with instructors of those courses to address areas of concern.
 Beginning in 2022, the school began a curriculum-wide "closing the loop" process.
 The first step of this new process is an annual meeting with the full faculty at the beginning of the fall term.
 At this meeting, faculty are provided with assessment results, both direct and indirect.
 See Appendix 3.3 for the assessment results presented to faculty during the closing-the-loop meeting in August 2024.
 Using the 80% meets expectations benchmark with the direct assessments, faculty are provided guidance towards which program learning outcomes are areas of success, areas to watch, and areas of concern.
-Focusing on the program learning outcomes which are identified as areas of concern or areas to watch, faculty first work in small groups to brainstorm possible course- and curriculum-level changes at all levels to better support students' program learning outcomes.
+Focusing on the program learning outcomes, which are identified as areas of concern or areas to watch, faculty first work in small groups to brainstorm possible course- and curriculum-level changes at all levels to better support students' program learning outcomes.
 A primary goal of this meeting is for the full faculty to agree upon actionable curriculum recommendations for the Undergraduate Curriculum Committee to prioritize in the upcoming academic year.
 As we build this process, we also conduct surveys to track faculty progress on modifications through the following academic year and reassess the senior-level courses against a benchmark goal improvement.
 The goal is to continually review such changes, closing the loop on all assessments.

 See the timeline visual below.